julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

     answer: "Because Old World people saw land, animals, and humans as bound by one life-force.
 If one weakened, all weakened."

 ---
-This is the Old World understanding of fertility as a force moving through land, animals, and ancestral cycles — not human ritual practice.
+This is the Old World understanding of fertility as a force moving through land, animals, and ancestral cycles.

 It was not only about human bodies, wombs, or conception.
 It was a **cosmic current**, a pulse moving through soil, seeds, livestock, ancestors, seasons, the hearth, and the hidden world of spirits.